loganfreeman/configuration/ruby-api.md

 8. The Constant  "__attached__"  is inserted into the Singleton's iv_tbl.
 It's value is the ID of the associated class.
 9. Return address of created Metaclass.

+__Defining a module__

+- The first task is to request a Object Sized (20 Bytes)  block of memory in ObjectSpace.
+- The block is set to zero.
+- The Class Object is initalized: xx->klass is set to "rb_cModule" and xx->flags is set to "T_MODULE".
+- The xx->super entry is set to zero.
+- xx->iv_tbl into is set to zero.
+- xx->m_tbl is initialized as empty numeric Hash Table.
+- Set "__classid__" in xx->iv_tbl with the value of rb_id2name(id).
+- Add name/id pair to rb_class_tbl and rb_cObject's iv_tbl.